crumpkl/libguides-cms-resources/README.md

  https://getbootstrap.com/docs/3.3/css/#grid

+The Bootstrap framework is built on a grid.
+This grid allows us to build our website in a responsive way and limit our uses of media queries (we hope).
+By adding classes like row and container, we can ensure that certain elements will live on the same row and will remain on the same row when you change the size of the browser window or open the website on a mobile device or tablet.

 The grid is your best friend when buildng in LibGuides CMS and it's one of the many benefits to LibGuides built on Bootstrap.
 Once you truly understand how the grid works, you can build and adapt your website to mobile and tablet with no trouble as well as have a cohesive and dynmanic layout.
 However, it can be difficult to understand if you're not familiar with Bootstrap.

 Bootstrap descibes their grid as "a responsive, mobile first fluid grid system that appropriately scales up to 12 columns as the device or viewport size increases.
 It includes predefined classes for easy layout options, as well as powerful mixins for generating more semantic layouts," which essentially means your webiste is built on 12 columns and you adjust the layout of the content on your website by the size of the rows spanning across the columns.